-But, artificial grass does need some maintenance.
-The kind and amount of maintenance it will need depend on the type of artificial grass you have and what purposes you use it for.
+Artificial turf is often praised because it does not need water or fertilizer and requires relatively little maintenance.
+However, artificial grass does need some upkeep.
 For example, if your turf gets a lot of foot traffic or if you own pets, it will require more maintenance and cleaning than average.

 The above points are for specific messes.
 But you should also regularly clean your lawn at least once a month.
 Here is a quick guide on the steps to take to clean off your synthetic grass.

 - Remove any large debris such as sticks and leaves.
 Removing large debris will keep the grass from getting damaged.
 You should try to pick up things like sticks by hand at first rather than a leaf blower.

 - Rinse the turf thoroughly with a hose.
 Make sure to use cold water to rinse off any dust or pollen.
 If you live somewhere that gets a lot of regular rain, then you won’t have to hose down your lawn as frequently.

 - Brush the grass to remove any stubborn debris.
 When brushing, make sure to brush against the grain to keep the grass full and pointy.
 Brushing with the grain will make your artificial lawn look matted and flat.